 Cohen’s book has been published by journal giants CNN and The Washington Post.
 According to BET, CNN reports that in the book Cohen does not name the man that was hired to play Obama, (see video below).

-Trump, 74, has exhibited a heated jealousy for Obama,59 by making baseless and unproven statements about Obama, calling him and his administration “human scum”.
-He has proven how perfunctory he feels towards people who don’t share the same class or color, by making racist statements, pushing false narratives and igniting the same hate within his followers.
+Trump, 74, has exhibited a heated jealousy for Obama,59 by making baseless and unproven statements about Obama.
+For starters he called him and his administration “human scum”.
+Moreover, he has proven how perfunctory he feels towards people who don’t share the same class or color, by making racist statements, pushing false narratives and igniting the same hate within his followers.

 Cohen’s new book describes a plethora of unreported incidents in the past where he’s made the racist and disparaging comments.
 In other parts of the book, according to The Washington Post, Cohen writes that Trump allegedly said he believes Obama only got accepted into Harvard Law and Columbia University because of “f—ing affirmative action.”